ZekNikZ/git-workshop/README.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-Basically, `git` is complaining that another commit happened in the process of making our change and suggests to do a `git pull` before pushing again.
+Basically, Git is complaining that another commit happened in the process of making our change and suggests to do a `git pull` before pushing again.
 In practice, it is highly recommended to _always_ pull before pushing for this exact reason.

-Do a `git pull` now and `git` will prompt you to **merge**.
+Do a `git pull` now and Git will prompt you to **merge**.
 A merge takes the commits of one branch and applies them to another.
 In this case, we are merge the two sub-branches of `master` caused by us making separate commits.
 When the prompt opens, simply save the file using `^X` in `nano` or `:wq` in `vim` to pull.
 Then you will be able to `git push`.

 Keep in mind that **merges are also commits**, so you will need to `git pull` in local repository 1.